Updated February 2024 to reflect SAFe 6.0 updates.

-All Scaled Agile certification exams are timeboxed.
-Once the timebox begins you cannot stop or pause it.
-So find yourself a quiet space in which to sit, away from family, pets and house mates and make sure you have a good strong internet connection.
+All Scaled Agile certification exams are time-boxed.
+Once the timebox begins, you cannot stop or pause it.
+So find yourself a quiet space to sit, away from family, pets and housemates and make sure you have a good strong internet connection.
 Then focus.
 Read the question carefully.
-It is easy to make silly mistakes when you skim read specific terms like “program”, “portfolio” and “program”.
+It is easy to make silly mistakes when you skim-read specific terms like “portfolio” and “product”.

 However you choose to prepare, best of luck on your exam.
 When you pass, remember to claim your digital badge and update your LinkedIn profile.
 You may also like to drop your instructor a note, as Scaled Agile does not share specific student results with instructors.
 I know that we enjoy hearing from students when they pass their exams so that we can help them celebrate their success.